The rapid intervention team in a supra-regional hospital context: an environmental scan and a unique case study

 -

-The management of the clinical deterioration involves the assessment of the nurse who then notifies the attending physician.
+The management of clinical deterioration goes through the evaluation of the nurse, who then notifies the attending physician.

 -

-The composition of the RIA will depend on the likely call volume
+The composition of the RRT will depend on the likely call volume

 -

-There is no standardized strategy for the management of an unstable patient on general care units
+There is no standardized strategy for managing an unstable patient in general care units.

 -